 Here are some examples of such technologies that do not typically benefit from Multi-Factor Authentication or integration with Single Sign-On (SSO):

 - remote desktop servers (RDP, Citrix, Windows Remote Desktop Services)

-- databases servers, such as Microsoft SQL Server, MySQL, Oracle and PostgreSQL
+- databases servers, (Microsoft SQL Server, MySQL, Oracle, PostgreSQL, etc.)

 - file sharing servers

-- web apps on web servers
+- custom web apps on web servers

 Beyond the security concern, there is often a practical & logistical aspect creating further friction: removing access to an employee no longer needing access to such a resource often requires manual & specialized work.

 Both of these issues represent security exposures that are easy to remedy with Twingate.

 Twingate allows you to layer on MFA to any legacy technology by applying a Security Policy.